Nutro Max canned dog food receives the Advisor’s second-highest tier rating of 4 stars.

 |Calorie Weighted Basis||27%||53%||20%|

-The first ingredient in this dog food lists beef broth.
+The first ingredient in this dog food is beef broth.
 Broths are nutritionally empty.
 But because they add moisture to a dog food they are a common finding in many canned products.

-The fourth and fifth items are beef and chicken livers.
-These are both organ meats sourced from a named animal and thus considered a beneficial component.
+The next two ingredients include beef liver and chicken liver.
+This is an organ meat sourced from named animals and thus considered a beneficial component.